Karen Bass: Personal life

 From 1980 to 1986, Bass was married to Jesus Lechuga.
 Following their divorce, Bass and Lechuga jointly raised their daughter and her siblings, Bass's four stepchildren.
 Her daughter, Emilia Bass-Lechuga, and son-in-law, Michael Wright, were killed in a car crash in 2006.
 Bass worships at a Baptist church.

 September 2022 burglary

-On September 9, 2022, Bass's Los Angeles home was burglarized and two firearms were stolen.
+On September 9, 2022, Bass's Los Angeles home was burgled and two firearms were stolen.
 In a public statement, Bass called the incident "unnerving" and "something that far too many Angelenos have faced."
 According to Bass, the firearms had been securely stored, and no other valuables were taken from her home.
 As of September 14, two suspects in the criminal investigation were detained at the LAPD Valley Jail awaiting trial on residential burglary charges.
 In an interview, Bass said the incident "shattered" her sense of safety within Los Angeles.

 April 2024 break-in

-On April 21, 2024, a person broke a window and entered the Getty House, where Bass lived as Mayor of Los Angeles.
+On April 21, 2024, a person broke a window and entered the Getty House, Bass's residence as Mayor of Los Angeles.
 She and her family were reportedly unharmed, and the suspect was apprehended.